 If your child has a temperature, make sure they are not wearing too many layers but also be careful that they do not become cold.

 How can Push Doctor help?

 At Push Doctor, you can see a GP online, on any device, from home, work or even on the go.
 Our doctors can discuss your symptoms during a video consultation, listen to your concerns and suggest the right treatment to get you back up on your feet as quickly as possible.

 They can also consult with your child.
 Find out more about that here.

-You can see a GP about your fever at a time that suits you, from 6am - 11pm, 7 days a week and can offer you the advice, diagnosis and treatment you may need.
+You can see a GP about your fever at a time that suits you 7 days a week and can offer you the advice, diagnosis and treatment you may need.
 Book an appointment now.